data-upstream/docs/README.md

 2. Create Streams / Devices
 3. From the list, tab the magnifying glass
-4. Copy the token from your first entry in list
+4. Copy the token from your first entry in list (these are read-write-tokens)

 ## prepare your devices